 If you’ve exhausted your options at the Social Security office, you may want to try to find a Social Security attorney to help you.
 But you may get frustrated here as well.
 Some attorneys can help you with your Social Security questions, but they generally don’t.
 Why?
 The attorneys that work with Social Security benefits generally help individuals with disability claims.
 Most disability attorneys will be paid a fee only if they win your disability case.
 This fee to the attorney is paid only out of your past due benefits.
 If no past due benefits are awarded, the attorney will not receive a fee.

 This compensation model removes any incentive to help individuals with Social Security questions because there are generally no past due benefits owed.
 However, it won’t hurt to ask!
 Some of the brightest minds in Social Security benefits are the veteran Social Security disability attorneys.
 You may ask them if they will take your case on an hourly basis instead of the contingency fee they are accustomed to receiving.

 Financial planners are uniquely positioned to answer Social Security questions.
-And most can as long as you stay at a basic level.
-But if it gets complex, most just simply do not understand the nuances of Social Security well enough to give good solid answers.
+And most can give you answers as long as you stay at a basic level.
+But if it gets complex, most just simply do not understand Social Security well enough to give good solid answers.

 There’s a lot riding on you getting good answers to your Social Security questions.
 The amount of benefits you, or your survivor, will receive can often hinge on how much you know!
 So don’t let this complicated system get the best of you.
-If you search in long enough, you should find get the help you need.
-But if you can’t…schedule a call with me.
+Get the help you need and schedule a free consultation!